 Changes to the business model

 Pivoting your business model is a significant investment, but it has become increasingly critical as the crisis has progressed.
 Not just for traditional brick-and-mortar businesses, but also for fast-growing industries like eCommerce.
-Making changes to your business model is no longer only a need of survival; it’s also a matter of staying competitive and carving out a more valued product or service position.
+Making changes to your business model is no longer only a need for survival; it’s also a matter of staying competitive and carving out a more valued product or service position.

 It might be difficult to go through the process of evaluating your business strategy and pivoting as necessary.
 Customer demand, value propositions, value demonstrations, and your capabilities, according to the Harvard Business Review, may be boiled down to four dimensions.
 Work your way through each of these aspects, then look for connections and what will need to be addressed if you make changes in one area.